apache/felix-dev/healthcheck/README.md

 based on their tags (positive and negative selection, see the `HealthCheckFilter` mention above).

 The DEBUG logs of health checks can optionally be displayed, and an option allows for showing only health checks that have a non-OK status.

+### Gogo Console

+The Gogo command `hc:exec` that can be used as follows:

+    hc:exec [-v] [-a] tag1,tag2
+      -v verbose/debug
+      -a combine tags with and logic (instead of or logic)

+The command is available without installing additional bundles (it is included in the core bundle `org.apache.felix.healthcheck.core`)

 ## Monitoring Health Checks